-Being asked to come to meet with Overview and Scrutiny Members, as a 'witness' simply means coming to talk to some Members during one of their Committee or Task and Finish Group meetings.
-The aim is to provide information, put your point of view and answer some questions.
+Being asked to come to meet with Overview and Scrutiny Members, as a 'witness' simply means coming to talk to some Members during one of their Committee or Task and Finish Group meetings to provide information, put your point of view and answer some questions.
 You will have been asked to attend because it is felt that you have valuable opinions and/or expertise that will help Members gain a better understanding of an issue they are looking at.

 Members are lay representatives of the community and in undertaking the Overview and Scrutiny role it is important that they hear from as wide a range of people as possible if they are to come to well-rounded conclusions on the issue they are examining.
-Meetings to which witnesses have been invited normally take around two to three hours.
+Meetings to which witnesses have been invited normally take around a couple of hours although they can sometimes be shorter or a bit longer.